Awoyemivictor/Binance-Futures-Bot/README.md

 [Create Custom Strategies & TP/SL functions Manual](files/Custom_Strategies.pdf) (This needs updating, but I will have a new PDF out soon)
 ---
 ## Binance Setup ##
-* Create a [Binance Account](https://accounts.binance.com/en/register?ref=BKR8BMMP) (This link uses my referral which gives you 5% kickback on trades & would be greatly appreciated)
+* Create a [Binance Account](https://www.binance.com/en-NG/activity/referral-entry/CPA?fromActivityPage=true&ref=CPA_00WKJ91T2X) (This link uses my referral which gives you 100 USDT Trading Fee Credit and me also.)
 * __Enable Two-factor Authentication in the security section to keep your crypto safe.__
 * Create a new API key under the API Management section.
 *  [✓] Read Info [✓] Enable Trading [✓] Enable Futures [X] Enable Withdrawals